davidemaiorca/flashbuster/README.md

 FlashBuster is an automatic, static analyzer for SWF files.
 Given an ensemble of SWF files, the system produces a .libsvm file that can be used on machine learning-based classifiers for classification.

+This tools has been developed for the experiments of the paper "Adversarial Detection of Flash Malware: Limitations and Open Issues", currently under review.
+Together with FlashBuster, we also released a .libsvm file containing all the features (extracted by FlashBuster) and the hashes of the files employed for our experiments.

 The system is based on a modified version of the JPEXS library and has been released under the GNU GPL V3 License (see the License file and see https://github.com/jindrapetrik/jpexs-decompiler)

 The system is composed of three modules: